danmysak/lcs2/README.md

-# lcs
+# lcs2
-`lcs` is a Python package for computing longest common subsequences.
+`lcs2` is a Python package which helps compute the longest common subsequence of a pair of sequences.

 ## Installation
 ```
-pip install lcs
+pip install lcs2
 ```

 ## Reference